qdqmedia/django-actions/README.md

 that *queryset*, and number of items in *queryset* without pagination (**all\_items\_count**).
 This last one value is very useful to display a link for selecting all items.

+You can provide a simple description for your function using a *short_description* attribute, otherwise your function name will be use as *description*.

+A simple action to export a *queryset* data to CSV format is provided by *django-actions*.

 Example
 --------